 These feelings and impulses are normal.
 They may also bring an energy, focus, and power that’s needed to fight back (one way or another) against an attacker or escape or protect others.
 I’ve been involved in a few of these kinds of situations myself.
 Still, I haven’t had to face many of the things that people deal with who are not white or male, or privileged in other ways that I’ve been.
 So take whatever you find useful in my perspective below, and of course leave the rest.

 When we get caught up in reactions and go overboard beyond whatever is necessary and useful, there’s usually a feeling of justification, release, and gratification.
 It feels good.

 For a little while.

 But bad things usually follow.
-The other person overreacts, too, in a vicious cycle.
+The other person often overreacts, too, in a vicious cycle.
 Other people – relatives, friends, co-workers – get involved and muddy the water.
-You don’t look very good when you act out of upset, and others remember.
+We don’t look very good when we act out of upset, and others remember.
 It gets harder to work through the situation in a reasonable way.
 After the dust settles, you feel bad inside.

-Sure, you need to clarify your position, stand up for yourself, set boundaries, speak truth to power.
-The art – and I’m still working on it, myself! – is to do these things without the fiery excesses that have bad consequences for you, others, and our fragile planet.
+Sure, you need to clarify your position, stand up for yourself, set boundaries, and speak truth to power.
+The art – and I’m still working on it, myself! – is to do these things without the fiery excesses that have bad consequences for you and others.